This article was fact-checked by our editors and Troy Grimes, tax product specialist with Credit Karma. It has been updated for the 2020 tax year.

 Every credit comes with its own set of rules for who qualifies for it and how much it might be worth for you.
 The IRS website offers a lot of information on tax credits (and deductions), including requirements around qualifying for and claiming specific credits.
-And Credit Karma Tax® can help you determine if you qualify for a credit and how much it may be worth to you.

 The process of claiming a tax credit can vary.
 You may, for example, need to provide certain tax forms, proof of qualified expenses and more.